arximboldi/lager/doc/modularity.rst

            [&] (bar_action a) -> app_result {
                auto [new_bar, eff] = update_bar(a);
                app.bar = new_bar;
-               return {appm, eff};
+               return {app, eff};
            },
        }, act);
    }

 .. note:: In this case, we had two different paths producing two
           different effects.
-It might happen sometimes, that you end up with two effects at hand that you need to combine.
-You can use the :cpp:func:`lager::sequence` function, which will return the first non empty effect or a combined effect that evaluates all in sequence.
-It uses the rules above to derive a correct action type.
+It might happen sometimes, that you end up with two effects in the same path that you need to combine.
+You can use the :cpp:func:`lager::sequence`
+          function for this.
+It will return the first non empty effect or a combined effect that evaluates all in sequence.
+          It uses the rules above to derive the correct result type.

 .. _undo:
 .. _genericity: